COVID-19 Recovery and Resiliency Task Force

 Mayor Elorza and Providence City Council worked to appoint this 14-member Task Force, composed of community leaders representing a wide array of interests and expertise who began meeting on July 23, 2021.

-Each Task Force meeting is open to the public.
-You can see past meetings and access future meetings on the Open Meetings Portal.
+Each Task Force meeting was open to the public.
+You can see past meetings on the Open Meetings Portal.

 Meet the Task Force